Statistical Learning Theory for Control: A Finite Sample Perspective: Extension to Vector Processes

 To simplify the presentation, assume for now that we have strict stability $\rho(A)<1$.
 In this case the burn-in condition~\eqref{ID_eq:Burn_In} and sample complexity bound~\eqref{ID_eq:sample_complexity_ls_identification_error} can be combined and rewritten as

 where $c''$ is another universal constant, and

 captures the ``signal to noise ratio'' of the system.
 The larger the $\mathrm{snr}$ the larger the excitation of the state compared to the magnitude of the noise.
-If the system has eigenvalues on the unit circle $(\rho(A)=1)$, then the expression looks almost the same but with some additional logarithmic terms; for simplicity, we omit this discussion here.
+If the system has eigenvalues on the unit circle $(\rho(A)=1)$, then the expression looks similar but with some additional logarithmic terms; for simplicity, we omit this discussion here.

-Ignoring the logarithmic terms, the sample complexity grows as fast as $1/\varepsilon^2$, as we require more accuracy.
+Ignoring logarithmic terms, the sample complexity grows as fast as $1/\varepsilon^2$, as we require more accuracy.
 Alternatively, the identification error decays as fast as $\tilde{O}(1/\sqrt{T})$, with the number of samples $T$.
 It also increases linearly with the dimension of the unknowns $\dx+\du$.
 Intuitively, matrices $\As$, $\Bs$ have $\dx^2+\dx\du$ unknown entries.
 Every state measurement has $\dx$ entries.
 Hence, we need at least $\dx+\du$ state samples to match the number of unknowns in $\As,\,\Bs$.
 The sample complexity is also inversely proportional to the signal-to-noise ratio.
-Finally, it depends logarithmically on $\delta$, as predicted by the Central Limit Theorem.
+Finally, it depends logarithmically on $\delta$, as (heuristically) predicted by the Central Limit Theorem.

 It is worth mentioning that the signal to noise ratio depends heavily on the controllability structure of the system.
 In particular, under white-noise inputs, the state-covariance matrix $\Gamma_k$ is actually the controllability Gramian of the pair $(A, )$.
 In this setting, controllability is equivalent to excitability of the system.
 When the noise is isotropic (or non-singular), the noise covariance $\Sigmaw$ has full rank.
 Then, we can confirm that $\Gamma_1\succeq \Sigmaw\succ 0$, which implies that the state is directly excited.
-It is, thus, sufficient to select $\tau=2$ in the burn-in time condition~\eqref{ID_eq:Burn_In} and sample complexity bound ~\eqref{ID_eq:sample_complexity_ls_identification_error}.
-When the noise is rank-deficient, the state can only be indirectly excited.
-In this case, $\tau$ can be selected to be equal to two times the controllability index of the system~\cite{tsiamis2021linear}.
+It is, thus, sufficient to select $\tau=2$ in the burn-in time condition~\eqref{ID_eq:Burn_In} and sample complexity bound~\eqref{ID_eq:sample_complexity_ls_identification_error}.
+When the noise is rank-deficient, the state can only be indirectly excited; we can still achieve persistency of excitation if there exists a $\tau>0$ such that $\tilde{\Gamma}_{\lfloor \tau/2 \rfloor}$ is non-zero.
+In particular, we can select $\lfloor \tau/2 \rfloor$ to be equal to the controllability index of the system~\cite{tsiamis2021linear}, that is the smallest possible $\kappa>0$ such that $\Gamma_{\kappa}\succ 0$.

 The above sample complexity upper bound is instance specific, i.e., it holds for a specific system $(\As,\Bs,\Sigmaw)$.
 To obtain class-specific sample complexity upper bounds for some class $\CC$, we need to impose global bounds on the norms of all $(\As,\Bs,\Sigmaw)\in \CC$ as well as a global bound on $\lambda^{-1}_{\max}(\Gamma_\tau)$, for some $\tau>0$--see for example~\cite{tsiamis2021linear}.